 The Five-Color Theorem

-To prove the Six-Color Theorem, we then used a strategy called induction to work our way through the possible scenarios.
-Knowing that the Six-Color Theorem is true for 6 or fewer vertices (there are more colors than vertices!), we show that if the Six-Color Theorem is true for k vertices, it's also true for k+1 vertices, creating a domino effect that proves the statement for any number of vertices (The fact that 6 vertices works would imply that 7 vertices works, 7 would imply 8, 8 would imply 9, and so on).
-To do that, we show that any graph of k+1 vertices is 6-colorable if every graph of k vertices is 6-colorable.
+To prove the Six-Color Theorem, we used a strategy called induction to work our way through the possible scenarios.
+Knowing that the Six Color Theorem is true for 6 or fewer vertices (there are more colors than vertices!), we showed that if the Six-Color Theorem is true for k vertices, it's also true for k+1 vertices, creating a domino effect that proves the statement for any number of vertices (The fact that 6 vertices works would imply that 7 vertices works, 7 would imply 8, 8 would imply 9, and so on).
+To do that, we showed that any graph of k+1 vertices is 6-colorable if every graph of k vertices is 6-colorable.
 We isolate the vertex on the graph of k+1 vertices that has degree 5 or less:

 Here, the central vertex has 5 or fewer connections (edges) and each of the vertices it's connected to can have any number of additional edges and can even connect to each other in various ways.
 We simply isolate this specific vertex to look closer.

-The base case of our induction is true for similar reasons to the Six-Color Theorem.
-We know the Five-Color Theorem is true for 5 or fewer vertices because there would then be more colors than vertices, so no edge would have to have 2 vertices the same color.
+The base case of our induction is true for similar reasons to the Six Color Theorem.
+We know the Five Color Theorem is true for 5 or fewer vertices because there would then be more colors than vertices, so no edge would need to have 2 vertices the same color.
 Note that for both theorems, we only really need to prove the theorem is true for one base case, the smallest one—1 vertex—but in this proof, we get several cases for free.